rnapier/cocoaphony-blog/source/_drafts/mockery.md

 This is a shockingly powerful pattern.
 I call it "self-mocking" and I use it a lot.
 A whole lot. `Keychain` is possibly the most perfect example of it, but many types can benefit from this approach.

-We just need a way to pass that `nil` to `KeychainStorage.init`.
-Currently there's no way to do that, because how to do it right is a little subtle and deserves its own blog post.
+We just need a way to pass `nil` to `KeychainStorage.init`.
+Currently there's no way to do that, because how to do it right is a little subtle.
+That deserves its own post.
 Stay tuned.